dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 ------------
 I am running Ubuntu 14.04 LTS on VMWare virtual machine.

-.. warning:: The current official distribution of ``libgccjit`` does not work for Ravi due to the fact that unreachable blocks are treated as errors - this prevents Ravi code from being compiled.
-There is also `a bug <https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66700>`_ in ``libgccjit`` that requires a fix.
-Please use the latest ``gcc-5-branch`` as there are bug fixes required by Ravi.

 I built gcc 5.2 from source as follows.

 1. Extracted gcc-5.2 source to ``~/gcc-5.2.0``.